Singapore Watch Fair, A Timeless Journey.

 Azimuth

 I love playing with concepts and I love how our Singapore pride and joy, Azimuth, does it.
-Was fun chatting with the brand’s visionary leader, Christopher Long, as he so patiently took me on a tour amongst his collections, sharing the inspirations behind his creations and the brand’s history.
+Was fun chatting with the brand’s visionary leader, Christopher Long, as he so patiently took me through his collections, inspiration and the brand’s history.
 Founded in 2003, the first independent watchmaker in Singapore has been creating unconventional timepieces that is now recognized as a Swiss watchmaker with an avant-garde, boundary-pushing approach in design.
 More than just traditional watches, the brand views boldness as an extension to one’s unique personality and infuses this trait into its DNA.
-Often creating timepieces that resemble mechanical toys, it has earned the moniker “The Toy Watchmaker” for its innovative and interactive creations.
+Often creating timepieces resembling mechanical toys has earned Azimuth the moniker, “The Toy Watchmaker”.
 Here are a few of the “fun times”, as well as uniquely cute details by Azimuth:

 Back-In-Time